CITES: Timeline of CITES Secretary-General Offices

+The first woman to hold this position, Higuero was educated in environmental economics and is from Panama.

 Regulation of trade

 CITES works by subjecting international trade in specimens of listed taxa to controls as they move across international borders.
 CITES specimens can include a wide range of items including the whole animal/plant (whether alive or dead), or a product that contains a part or derivative of the listed taxa such as cosmetics or traditional medicines.

-Four types of trade are recognised by CITES - import, export, re-export (export of any specimen that has previously been imported) and introduction from the sea (transportation into a state of specimens of any species which were taken in the marine environment not under the jurisdiction of any state).
+Four types of trade are recognized by CITES - import, export, re-export (export of any specimen that has previously been imported) and introduction from the sea (transportation into a state of specimens of any species which were taken in the marine environment not under the jurisdiction of any state).
 The CITES definition of "trade" does not require a financial transaction to be occurring.
 All trade in specimens of species covered by CITES must be authorized through a system of permits and certificates prior to the trade taking place.
 CITES permits and certificates are issued by one or more Management Authorities in charge of administering the CITES system in each country.
 Management Authorities are advised by one or more Scientific Authorities on the effects of trade of the specimen on the status of CITES-listed species.
-CITES permits and certificates must be presented to relevant border authorities in each country in order to authorise the trade.
+CITES permits and certificates must be presented to relevant border authorities in each country in order to authorize the trade.

 Each party must enact their own domestic legislation to bring the provisions of CITES into effect in their territories.
 Parties may choose to take stricter domestic measures than CITES provides (for example by requiring permits/certificates in cases where they would not normally be needed or by prohibiting trade in some specimens).